-Therefore, if you think you are going to need a tile saw for one time use, it would be best to rent it.
+Therefore, if you need a tile saw for one-time use, it would be best to rent it.

-Also, if you need to use the tile saw for more than one day, again it is better to buy it.
+Also, if you need to use the tile saw for more than one day, it is better to buy it again.

 The price is not specific for rental or purchase purposes, so be specific with your calculations and determine which case is fair.